 Often used as stabilizing agents, endocrine-disrupting phthalates in household chemicals could also increase the risk for childhood asthma.
 Scientists studied the phthalate levels of pregnant women, and noted the children of women with higher phthalate levels were almost three times more likely to have an asthma diagnosis.

 4. Inadequate Gas Ventilation

 Gas stoves without proper ventilation could also be a trigger for childhood asthma, with a new study suggesting a link between gas kitchen stove ventilation and asthma.
 When used for cooking or heating, these stoves can increase the number of indoor pollutants that trigger an asthma attack.
-So while the chances for breathing problems are still there, using proper ventilation can cut a kid’s risk by thirty to forty percent.
+So while the chances for breathing concerns are still there, using proper ventilation can cut a kid’s risk by thirty to forty percent.